sergiofgonzalez/python-workbench/part_1-python-fundamentals/03_basics-deep-dive/99_asyncio/README.md

 #### Opening a socket connection using `asyncio.open_connection()`

-The function `asyncio.open_connection()` establishes a network connection and return a pair of reader that is an instance of `StreamReader` and writer that is an instance of `StreamWriter`.
+The function `asyncio.open_connection()` establishes a network connection and return a pair of reader and writer that is an instance of `StreamReader` and an instance of `StreamWriter` respectively.

 ```python
 # Open a connection